 Most are coeducational day schools offering the curriculums of Britain, America or the International Baccalaureate Organisation and many form part of chains run by Pakistani foundations or companies such as Roots Millennium Schools and the Beaconhouse Group.

 Pakistan has 31 IB World Schools, which all teach in English.
-A total of 14 schools are authorised to offer the International Baccalaureate Diploma.
+A total of 14 schools are authorised to offer the International Baccalaureate Diploma, while eight offer all three IB programmes.

-TNS Beaconhouse in Lahore, which offers the IB Diploma alongside IGCSEs and SATs, is one of eight Beaconhouse schools that deliver IB programmes, while the RMS group has four.
+TNS Beaconhouse in Lahore, which offers the IB Diploma alongside IGCSEs and SATs, is one of 10 Beaconhouse schools that deliver IB programmes, while the Roots Millennium Schools group has four.
 Other notable schools following the IB curriculum include the International School of Islamabad and The International School, Karachi.

 In 2007, two embassy schools in Islamabad, the Oaks British School and Ecole Francaise Alfred Foucher, closed down following an outbreak of political unrest.